What does mild tardive dyskinesia look like?

 So if you have movements you can’t control, let your doctor know right away.
 To ease your symptoms, your doctor may: Tardive dyskinesia causes stiff, jerky movements that you can’t control.
 They include: Orofacial dyskinesia or oro-bucco-lingual dyskinesia: Uncontrolled movements in your face — namely your lips, jaw, or tongue.
 You might:

-READ ALSO: How do you get a PhD in Astrophysics?
+READ ALSO: How do you know when to use a paired or unpaired t-test?

 What medications can cause tardive dyskinesia?